ggcrjdev/meanbook/README.md

 # MEAN Book
-Exemplo de aplicação baseado no conceito de rede social usando a stack MEAN (MongoDB, Express, AngularJS e NodeJS).
+Sample application based on the concept of social network using the stack MEAN (MongoDB, Express, AngularJS and NodeJS).
-A aplicação contempla uso de recursos do node.js tais como:
-- Implementação de API Restful;
-- Uso dos contextos de aplicação/sessão/requisição;
-- Integração do frontend em AngularJS a API Restful por meio de um service.
+To implement the application features, were used the following features provided by this stack:
+- Restful API implementation in NodeJS using Node Routing.
+- Demonstration of the contexts that can be used in NodeJS: application / session / request.
+- Backend integration in AngularJS to the Restful API through a Angular service.

-## Instalação
+## Installation
-### Prerequisitos da aplicação
-- Instalação do server nodejs;
-- Instalação do MongoDB na pasta [C:\dev-js\server\mongodb-3.0]; e
+### App Prerequisites
+- Installation of the NodeJS server.
+- Installation of the MongoDB in the path [C:\dev-js\server\mongodb-3.0].
-- Recomendado rodar no Sistema Operacional Windows 7.
+- Recommended to run on Windows 7.
-### Instalação da app
-Acessar a pasta raiz da aplicação no repositório e executar o seguinte comando:
+### App Installation
+Open command line terminal (cmd) and access the application root folder in the repository cloned from the GitHub and run the following command:
-- npm install nodemon -g && npm install
+- npm install -g nodemon && npm install

-## Execução da app
-### Execução ambiente de desenvolvimento
-- Executar o arquivo bin/mongodb-start.bat (inicializa o servidor MongoDB);
-- Executar o arquivo bin/node-start.bat (inicializa o servidor NodeJS e deixa disponível a app para acesso); e
-- Acessar a app no navegador pela URL http://localhost:3000
-### Execução ambiente de produção
-- Acessar a app no navegador pela URL https://meanbook.herokuapp.com
+Done!

+## App execution
+### Execution in development environment
+- Run the [bin/mongodb-start.bat] script (initializes the MongoDB server).
+- Run the [bin/node-start.bat] script (initializes the NodeJS server and makes the app available to be accessed).
+- Access the app in the browser with the following URL: [http://localhost: 3000].
+### Execution in production environment
+- Access the app in the browser with the following URL: [https://meanbook.herokuapp.com].